Wilderness First Aid and the Boy Scouts of America

-Over 20 Years we have taught Wilderness First Aid to thousands of Scout Leaders.
+Over 20 Years we have taught WFA to thousands of Scout Leaders.

-It's designed for an audience of adults who are committed to giving 100% of their time and attention to this training.
+It is designed for an audience of adults who are committed to giving 100% of their time and attention to the training.
 We do not take students under the age of 16.
 We will issue certification cards to students who are 16 and 17 and complete the class successfully on the same terms as those 18 and older.
+The certification is good for two years.

 It does not include CPR, and CPR is not a prerequisite for taking this class.
 We encourage students to receive training in CPR from the American Heart Association, or one of their affiliated agencies.